eduardodias/GI_Minor_2020/py2_Traffic/README.md

 ## Introduction

 In the previous practical assignment you have learned how to get data from air measurement stations.
-For this practical assignment we are going to combine data about the air quality and combine is with traffcic data.
+For this practical assignment we are going to combine data about the air quality with traffcic data.
 We want you to look at a couple of measurement stations and see whether you can find a relationship between the number of cars and the air quality.
+But let us first have a look at available traffic data.

 ## Traffic data